-- Backpack or front pack carriers: Only for very small dogs on short journeys.
-You have to make sure that it is not affecting your ability to safely drive.
+- Backpack or front-pack carriers: Only for very small dogs on short journeys.
+You have to make sure that wearing it won’t affect your ability to safely drive.

-The Best Motorcycle Dog Carrier that will make Travelling with your Pets Easier: Ranked and Reviewed for 2022 FAQs (Frequently Asked Questions)
+The Best Motorcycle Dog Carrier That Will Make Travelling With Your Pets Easier: Ranked and Reviewed FAQs (Frequently Asked Questions)

 Is it legal to take a dog on a motorcycle?